RUPESH1774/Zentosys/README.md

 4. The application will start running in your browser.

 5. & For e-commerce schema

 6. run command: "node ./server.js"

+7. & for testing API Run file "node ./seed.js"